Going to Production

 anonymousUserId is a production detail — RuntimeContext.userId is often null (system tasks, scheduler triggers, admin operations).
 Don’t fall back to the empty string, or every anonymous caller ends up in one shared bucket.

-3. Remote-mode BaseStore backends: KV choice — and why OSS is the wrong fit
+3. Remote-mode BaseStore stores: KV choice — and why OSS is the wrong fit

 RemoteFilesystemSpec sits on top of a BaseStore interface.
 Two built-in implementations: